JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ## Base

-Base implementations of an ERC-4337 wallet. **Use one that matches the verification method you require.**
+Base implementations of an ERC-4337 `Wallet Contract`. **Use one that matches the verification method you require.**

 :::info